ABOUT OUR YOUTH MINISTRY

 Youth Ministries at Trinity Memorial Lutheran Church begin as young as pre-school and continue through the 12th grade.
 We encourage and welcome all guests and visitors to our programs!

 The teachers for our 6th, 7th & 8th grades use age-appropriate Bible based materials, promoting group discussion and encouraging young teens to closely examine scripture to see how God's word truly impacts their lives.
 Lessons in connection with their confirmation study will also be used.
-Sr. High also uses various Bible study series that guides our high schoolers through the teenage years in a positive way.
+Sr. High also uses various Bible study series that guide our high schoolers through the teenage years in a positive way.
 Many topics include what is current in their world and God's answer.
 We invite you to join us!

+Memory Work: Pre-School through 6th Grade - Memory Work Bible memorization, particularly for kids, can be difficult.
+The Bible is filled with big words and difficult concepts.
+But our memory work is geared toward each child's age.
+We also believe the Word of God is a potent weapon against sin.
+The Word of God, when memorized, is a strong influence for righteous living and for Godliness.
 The Bible tells us in Hebrews 4:12 that the Word of God is "living and active" which means that by memorizing it and taking it in and making it a part of ourselves it will, in turn, make us more like Christ.